Grey-Xu-Yang/climate_change_twitter/README.md

 3. Run  *poetry shell* to activate the virtual environment
 4. Run  *python -m main* to open the dashboard

+PS: The sentiment map in the dash takes time to load due to large data size.

 To check out EDA and data analysis:
 1. To view the EDA notebook, click [here](https://github.com/uchicago-capp122-spring23/30122-project-hot-or-not/blob/main/main/analysis/EDA.ipynb).
 2. To view the analysis notebook, click [here](https://github.com/uchicago-capp122-spring23/30122-project-hot-or-not/blob/main/main/analysis/analysis.ipynb).
 (This visualization is also included in the dashboard)